To further secure your Dataplex services, you can protect them using VPC Service Controls (VPC-SC).

 You set up VPC Service Controls with Dataplex by restricting connectivity to this API surface.

-- Before creating your Dataplex lake, set up the VPC Service Controls security perimeter.
-Otherwise, your lake will not have perimeter protection.
+Before creating your Dataplex resources, set up the VPC Service Controls security perimeter.
+Otherwise, your resources don't have perimeter protection.
+Dataplex supports the following resource types:

 You can configure the VPC network to restrict Private Google Access with respect to a service perimeter.
 This ensures that hosts on your VPC or on-premises network can only communicate with Google APIs and services that are supported by VPC Service Controls in ways which conform to the associated perimeter's policy.